VENICE, THE FLOATING CITY WITH GONDOLAS

 Do you know that you can experience an authentic side of Venice without the crowds?
 The key to seeing the magical Venice Lagoon is to venture beyond Piazza San Marco and discover smaller islands scattered throughout the swampy, marshy waterway.
 There is a little-known fact that Venice consists of several islands, each with a unique history and culture that would require a separate article to discuss.

-Explore deeper into the world’s most iconic lagoon to discover the colorful homes of fishing families in Burano, secret vineyards in Mazzorbo, blue-water beaches in Lido, and picturesque cemeteries in San Michele, among other delights.
+Explore deeper into the world’s most iconic lagoon to discover the colourful homes of fishing families in Burano, secret vineyards in Mazzorbo, blue-water beaches in Lido, and picturesque cemeteries in San Michele, among other delights.
 Although I was unable to visit all of the islands, I did manage to get a brief glimpse of a few of them.
 I hope to experience all the islands someday and share my experience.

 The Island of Burano, Venice, Italy